cnstechnicalgroup/role-ec2-create-image/README.md

 Role: cns.ec2-create-image
 ========

-This role creates an EC2 image.
+This role creates an AMI image for the target host.

 Requirements
 ------------